h6y3/neovim_zettelkasten_ai/README.md

   - `ds"`: Delete surrounding quotes
   - `ysiw]`: Surround word with brackets
 - **auto-pairs**: Automatically insert closing brackets, quotes, etc.

+## AI-Powered Editing with Avante.nvim

+Avante.nvim provides AI-powered assistance for coding and writing using Anthropic's Claude 3.7 Sonnet model:

+- **AI Code Assistance**: Get intelligent suggestions for improving or modifying your code
+- **Text Generation**: Generate high-quality text for documentation, comments, or explanations
+- **Claude 3.7 Integration**: Uses the latest Claude 3.7 Sonnet model for state-of-the-art performance
+- **Improved Code Editing**: Uses Claude's Text Editor Tool mode for more precise code edits
+- **Image Support**: Paste images in your AI queries for better understanding and context
+- **Markdown Rendering**: Enhanced markdown rendering in AI responses

+### Key features:

+- **Intelligent Coding**: Get help with writing, debugging, and refactoring code
+- **Context-Aware**: Understands your codebase and previous interactions
+- **Customizable**: Configure model parameters and UI behavior
+- **Tool Integration**: Uses various tools to provide better assistance
+- **Prompt Caching**: Improves performance for repeated analysis

+### Key mappings:

+- `<leader>aa`: Ask the AI about your code
+- `<leader>ae`: Edit your code with AI assistance
+- `<leader>ar`: Refresh AI response

+### Setup:

+The plugin requires an API key from Anthropic.
+On first use, Avante will prompt you to enter your API key, or you can set the `ANTHROPIC_API_KEY` environment variable.

 ## Templating System